Faithful-Resource-Pack/Docs/pages/textures/glossary.md

 ### Jappa Textures

-Jasper "JAPPA" Boerstra is the current art director for Minecraft, and the lead artist from 2017 to 2022.
+Jasper "JAPPA" Boerstra is the current art director for Minecraft, and was the lead artist from 2017 to 2022.
 He was also responsible for the 1.14 texture update, where the majority of the game's art was redone and polished with his style.
 These redone textures and any textures made after 1.14 by dedicated artists like him are often called Jappa textures in his honor.

 ### Programmer Art